Shark Week was last month. I know.

 Cook over medium-high heat for about 10-12 minutes, or until well browned on the bottom and cooked about halfway through.

-How thick is your fish?
+How thick is your shark steak?
 A quick note on timing.

 How long you need to cook the steak on each side will depend on how thick your fish is.

 Just keep a good eye on it.
-And turn the heat down if your garlic starts to scorch.
+And turn the heat down so that your garlic doesn’t scorch.

 After about 10-12 minutes, flip the shark steaks over.